Ixcanul

-Ixcanul ([ʔiʃ.kʰa.nɯɬ], Kaqchikel for "volcano") is a 2015 Guatemalan drama film, a debut written and directed by Jayro Bustamante.
-It was screened in the main competition section of the 65th Berlin International Film Festival where it won the Alfred Bauer Prize.
+Ixcanul ([ʔiʃ.kʰa.nɯɬ], Kaqchikel for "volcano") is a 2015 Guatemalan drama film written and directed by Jayro Bustamante in his directorial debut.
+It was screened in the main competition section of the 65th Berlin International Film Festival, where it won the Alfred Bauer Prize.
 The film was selected as the Guatemalan entry for the Best Foreign Language Film at the 88th Academy Awards but was not nominated.
 It is the first film produced in the Kaqchikel language of the Mayan family.

 Plot

-The film is set in a village built on the slopes of a volcano, where Maria and her parents cultivate coffee.
-The villages like other Mayan practice a mixture of Catholicism and the traditional Mayan religion, worshiping the Christian God while also making offerings to the goddess that they believe lives inside of the volcano.
-Maria has never been beyond the volcano and her world is the village.
-Maria has been promised to the foreman of the plantation, Ignacio, in an arranged marriage, but Maria is involved with a young man, Pepe, who wants to emigrate to the United States.
-Pepe gives uncertain answers when she asks him if he would take her with him.
-Pepe paints a picture of America to Maria as a land of plenty and promise, a place where the people enjoy a level of affluence that is unthinkable in Guatemala.
+The film is set in a village on the flank of an active volcano, where Maria and her parents cultivate coffee.
+The Kaqchikel villagers, like other Mayans, practice a mixture of Catholicism and the traditional Maya religion, worshiping the Christian God while also making offerings to the goddess that they believe lives in the volcano.
+Maria has never been beyond the volcano and the village is her world.
+She has been promised to the plantation foreman, Ignacio, in marriage, but desires a younger plantation worker, who wants to emigrate to the United States.
+Pepe paints to Maria a picture of the US as a land of plenty and promise, a place where the people enjoy a level of affluence that is unthinkable in Guatemala.
+When she asks him if he would take her with him, he says he might if she has sex with him although he also says that it is a difficult journey, over a desert and rivers.

-Meanwhile, the plantation is overridden with venomous snakes, making it hazardous for Maria and her family to sow the fields.
-Ignacio goes away to the city for a while, saying he will marry Maria upon his return.
-The virgin Maria becomes curious about sex, drinks nectar from an aphoristic tree, and masturbates against the tree trunk.
-Delirious, Maria seduces Pepe, who is drunk outside of the makeshift bar that serves the coffee workers.
-After they start the intercourse he tells her that there is no danger of pregnancy and a result of her affair with Pepe, Maria becomes pregnant.
-Pepe promises to take Maria with him when he leaves for America, but does not.
+The plantation becomes overridden with venomous snakes, making it hazardous for Maria and her family to sow the fields.
+Ignacio goes to the city for a while, saying he will marry Maria upon his return.
+The virgin Maria becomes curious about sex, drinks the sap from a tree, and masturbates against the trunk.
+She seduces Pepe, who is drunk outside the makeshift bar that serves the coffee workers.
+After they start having intercourse he tells her that there is no danger of pregnancy the first time after she asks him not to come inside her but she becomes pregnant.
+Pepe agrees to take her to America after he has been paid for the harvest but, after finding his wages have been consumed by his drinks bill at the company owned bar, leaves without telling her and owing debts.